korenevskiy/mod_multi/README.md

 # mod_multimodule
-Module for Joomla: This containier for modules, articles, menus, images with layout empty, popwindow, tabs, carousel, slideshow
+Module for CMS Joomla: This containier for modules, articles, menus, images with layout empty, popwindow, tabs, carousel, slideshow